abd2220/Weather-Forecast/README.md

 ### _Step #2: Setup influxDB:_
 1. Create an account.
 2. Name your organization (Will be used later in the code).
-3. Create a new bucket.
+3. Create a new bucket (Will be used later in the code).

 ![creating bucket](https://github.com/user-attachments/assets/7fe1f32b-4672-4794-9a31-6da557b46ccf)
 4. Create a new API Token (Will be used later in the code).